horn553/file_size_statics/README.md

 # File Size Statics

-This repository offers a single shell script, `file_size_counts.sh`, that scans a directory tree, buckets files by their byte size, and emits a CSV with the number of files for each size.
+This repository offers two shell scripts for analyzing file sizes:

+- `file_size_counts.sh` scans a directory tree, buckets files by their exact byte size, and emits a CSV with the number of files for each size.
+- `file_size_threshold.sh` lists every file larger than a supplied threshold and writes a CSV of `filename,filesize,filepath`.

 ## Requirements